 Is “proof” an apposite word when it comes to physical predictions?

-Hawking stresses one reason why physics can be tightly connected with mathematics in a way which moves beyond the essential usefulness and descriptive power of maths.
+Hawking stresses one reason why physics can be tightly connected to mathematics in a way which moves beyond the essential usefulness and descriptive power of maths.
 He cites the “standard positivist approach” again.

 The least that can be said about this stance is that the mathematical model must – at least in a strong sense - come first: then everything else will follow (e..g., which objects exist, etc.).
 At the most radical, we can say that all we really have are mathematical models in physics.
 Or, as with ontic structural realists, we can say that all we have is mathematical structures.
 We don't have objects or “things”.

-Hawking doesn't appear to like this extreme constructivism/anti-realism/positivist pragmatism (take your pick!).
+Hawking doesn't appear to like this extreme constructivist/anti-realist/positivist (take your pick!) pragmatism.
 Firstly he says that the mathematical modelers “are not [people] who view the universe from the outside”.
 He also states the interesting (yet strangely obvious) point that “we and our models are both part of the universe we are describing”.
-Thus, just like the axioms and theorems of a system, even if there are many cross-connections (or acts of self-reference) between them, they're all still all part of the same mathematical system.
-Hence the requirement for metamathematics (or a metalanguage or metatheory in other disciplines).
+Thus, just like the axioms and theorems of a system, even if there are many cross-connections (or acts of self-reference) between them, they're all still part of the same mathematical system.
+Hence the requirement for metamathematics (or a metalanguage/metatheory in other disciplines).